Hcmwebs/social-links-profile/README.md

 - [DaisyUi](https://daisyui.com) - This is the most popular component library for Tailwind CSS.
 It helps get more logical class names to Tailwind css.

+- [Frontend Mentor](https://www.frontendmentor.io/resources) - In this platform there is a lot to learn always.

 ## Author

 - Website - [hcmwebs](https://www.hcmwebs.com)
 - Frontend Mentor - [@hcmwebs](https://www.frontendmentor.io/profile/Hcmwebs)
 - Twitter - [@hcmwebs](https://www.twitter.com/hcmwebs)

+## Acknowledgments

+- [Frontend Mentor](https://www.frontendmentor.io/) - Thank you very much creating such a great platform.